eclipse-ditto/ditto-examples/mqtt-bidirectional/README.md

 We will use the promise based HTTP client [axios](https://github.com/axios/axios) for the requests.

-The following code describes how to send a command message via ditto to your device.
+The following code describes how to send a command message via Ditto to your device.
 Eclipse Ditto will forward the message to your device.
 The subject of the message will be the topic of the resulting MQTT message:
 ```JavaScript